letelescope/ascom-flat-panel/README.md

 #### Cicruit layout breadbord validation

-We recommend you prototye the circuit using breadbords first.
+We recommend you prototype the circuit using breadbords first.

-- That
+- This can help you choose between the +5V and +3V3 version.
+A quick "hint", don't go for to bright ouputs for LEDs as a very bright pannel is in fact not really needed when taking flats.
+Especially with fast optics.
+- This allows to check each component/part of the circuit independetly.
+It's always better to find a faulty resistor before it soldered on a PCB.
+- It's always fun to prototype.

 #### Printed Circuit Board

 #### Firware upload